pagkly/Zed/Investopedia3/What's That Commingled Fund Doing in My 401(k) Plan.md

 -   Limited availability

 A disadvantage of commingled funds is that they do not have ticker symbols and are not publicly traded.
-This lack of public information can make it difficult for outside investors to track the fund's [capital gains](https://www.investopedia.com/terms/c/capitalgain.asp), dividend, and interest income.
+This lack of public information can make it difficult for outside investors to track the fund's [[capital gains]](https://www.investopedia.com/terms/c/capitalgain.asp), dividend, and interest income.
 With mutual funds, this information is much more transparent.

 ## Real-World Example of a Commingled Fund

 Like a mutual fund, the Fidelity Contrafund Commingled Pool has a portfolio manager and publicly discloses pertinent information via quarterly reports.
 An equity fund, it focuses on large-cap growth stocks, with major weightings in information technology, communication services, financial companies, and health care.
 As of March 31, 2019, it has US$22.6 billion in assets.

-The Contrafund Commingled Pool has a 0.43% expense ratio, lower than the average expense ratio of mutual funds—including its mutual fund counterpart, the [Fidelity Contrafund](https://www.investopedia.com/articles/investing/031316/fcntx-overview-fidelity-contrafund.asp) (FCNTX), with its .82% expense ratio.
+The Contrafund Commingled Pool has a 0.43% expense ratio, lower than the average expense ratio of mutual funds—including its mutual fund counterpart, the [[Fidelity Contrafund]](https://www.investopedia.com/articles/investing/031316/fcntx-overview-fidelity-contrafund.asp) (FCNTX), with its .82% expense ratio.
 Since its inception in 2014, the fund has had an annualized return of 11.96%.
 A hypothetical $10,000 invested in the fund would be worth $18,000 versus $17,161 for the same investment in the S&P 500 index.